haskellfoundation/tech-proposals/proposals/CHARTER.md

 ### Membership changes

 Membership changes require 66% majority for approval.
-All initial membership seats shall be appointed by the Delegated Authority, at their discretion.

 ## Reporting

-HFTT members are expected to join monthly HFTP review meetings.
-If shepherding, project statuses should be reported at the bi-monthly HFTT standups.
+TWG members are expected to join monthly HFTP review meetings.
+If shepherding, project statuses should be reported to the TWG by email every two weeks.

 ## Documents

-The HFTT stores its working documents and deliverables in the public "Technical Agenda Task Force" folder in the Haskell Foundation Google Drive folder (see: https://drive.google.com/drive/u/0/folders/1aGuAbF-quAGqGYqlOEUXnPiFb-KarAa6).
-Additionall, all HFTP documents, including proposals, templates, charter, and proposal specification documents live in https://github.com/haskellfoundation/tech-proposals/.
+All HFTP documents, including proposals, templates, charter, and proposal specification documents, live in https://github.com/haskellfoundation/tech-proposals/.

-## HFTT Bylaws
+## TWG Bylaws

-Any change to this charter requires a 66% majority vote from the HFTT, with two exceptions:
+Changes to this charter can be made at the discretion of the director of the Haskell Foundation, after consulting with the members.
+Additionally:

-* The HFTT may change its method of document storage at will.
+* The TWG may change its method of document storage at will.
-* The HFTT may make changes to its membership according to the rules set out in the *Membership Rules* section above.
+* The TWG may make changes to its membership according to the rules set out in the *Membership Rules* section above.